Causes of high cholesterol

 High cholesterol is a condition characterized by elevated levels of low-density lipoprotein (LDL) cholesterol in the blood.

-How to lower cholesterol with diet?
+How can I lower my cholesterol through diet?

 + Reduce saturated fat